-Lincoln Park Zoo: Critically endangered Eastern Black Rhinoceros pregnant
+Lincoln Park Zoo's critically endangered Eastern Black Rhinoceros pregnant

 The 13-year-old female named Kapuki is expected to give birth to her new calf in May at Regenstein African Journey.

-"The potential of a successful calf means much more than a cute face at the zoo.
-A birth represents preservation of a critically endangered species that faces a lot of challenges," said Curator of Mammals Mike Murray.
-"We remain cautiously optimistic that Kapuki, as an experienced dam, will know just what to do."
+"This pregnancy is really, really important to the survival of the species," he said.

+Only a few thousand Eastern Black Rhinos remain in the wild.
+The species has been designated as "critically-endangered" due to poaching for their horns, which are believed to have medicinal benefits despite being made of keratin, the same material that makes up human hair and nails, according to zoo officials.

-With a gestation period of about 15-16 months, zoo officials said the pregnancy is a result of breeding recommendations form the Eastern Black Rhinoceros Species Survival Plan that helps manage the Association of Zoos and Aquariums population.
+With a gestation period of about 15-16 months, zoo officials said Kapuki's pregnancy is a result of breeding recommendations from the Eastern Black Rhinoceros Species Survival Plan that helps manage the Association of Zoos and Aquariums population.

 The father is a 33-year-old male rhino named Maku.
-Kapuki and Maku had previously been successful in reproducing in 2013 with the birth of King.
+Kapuki and Maku had previously been successful in reproducing in 2013 with the birth of King, who now lives at Brookfield Zoo.

-Eastern black rhinos are a critically endangered species due to poaching for their horns which are believed to have medicinal benefits despite being made of keratin, the same material that makes up human hair and nails, according to Zoo officials.
+"Part of that conservation effort is also making sure we have a sustainable population here in North America," Murray said.

-Since the Lincoln Park Zoo is primarily donation based, they have prepared a "wish list" of Kapuki's favorite things such as apples and hay as her diet increases throughout the pregnancy and nursing.
+People can support Kapuki through her pregnancy by donating money for items on her "wish list" as her diet increases throughout the pregnancy and nursing.
 Park officials are also asking for help purchasing a rhino-sized scale to monitor the calf as it grows.

 The new calf is expected to weigh roughly 85 lbs. when born.